A letter from Sheriff Doc Holladay

 Law enforcement is most effective when administration utilizes all available resources to enhance department personnel, programs and equipment.
 To that end, we continue to explore grant opportunities for equipment that might assist us in doing our jobs more thoroughly.
 An example is digital enhancement equipment received from Commercial Equipment Direct Assistance Program, which allows us to digitally enhance video or photographic evidence taken from crime scenes or discovered as evidence.

 I also understand the importance of reaching out to our most valuable resource, the citizens of Pulaski County.
 We have asked private citizens to become (VIPS) Volunteers in Police Service and to join our Reserve Deputy Program, and they have responded.
 We utilize these volunteers who give their time and resources to support the various community efforts, in which we are involved.
 They work in support of patrol, investigations, and detention deputies.
 We have asked, and been successful in having private citizens donate equipment, time and money to complete development of a new Sheriff’s Office Firearms Training Range.
 Private business owners have offered, and I have accepted the use of private helicopters in searches for wanted persons, fleeing suspects and missing persons.
 This is a continuing resource.
-I reinstated the Citizens Police Academy, graduated our first class in September 2010, and will soon begin the 2011 class.
-This will be an annual event to further educate concerned citizens.
+I reinstated the Citizens Police Academy, graduating our first class in September 2010.
+This is an annual event to further educate concerned citizens.
 If you are interested in participating in this program, you can contact our Media Relations Office at 340-7055.
 When I became a member of the Sheriff’s Office, one of the first things I observed was we had no memorial to honor those deputies who had been killed in the line of duty.
 I was determined to provide a memorial to these men, at no expense to the citizens of the County.
 We again reached out to private citizens and business owners and they provided the funding to construct the memorial.
 A dedication ceremony was held in July 2007 and each year during Law Enforcement Memorial week, we recognize these deputies for their supreme sacrifice.

 I believe our most valuable asset is our children.
 We need to do our part as a law enforcement agency to reach them in a positive way, before they become a negative statistic.
 It is my goal to develop a Junior Police Academy.